turbot/steampipe-plugin-guardrails/docs/tables/guardrails_resource.md

 # Table: guardrails_resource

-Resources in Turbot represent cloud configuration items such as users, networks, servers, etc.
+Resources in Turbot Guardrails represent cloud configuration items such as users, networks, servers, etc.

 It is recommended that queries to this table should include (usually in the `where` clause) at least one